sadoyan/aralez-docs/docs/assets/autossl.md

 ✨ **Important Notes:**

 * healthcheck: false ensures Aralez does not remove the ephemeral upstreams (temporary validation servers) from the proxy pool.
-* Once saved, Aralez will auto-reload the configuration 🔄 – no manual restart needed!
+* Once saved, Aralez watch and auto-reload `upstreams.yaml` 🔄 – no manual restart needed!

 ## 📥 Step 2: Download and Install Lego